-I combine the resulting concentration indices with information from the Establishment History Panel (BHP) to study establishment outcomes by market form.
-The BHP is an annual panel dataset of establishments that stems from an aggregation of IEB notifications on workers as of June 30 each year \citep{GanzerEtAl2020}.
-As a result, the BHP covers the universe of German establishments with at least one employee subject to social security contributions.
-For each unit, the BHP provides yearly averages of individual daily gross wages, with right-censored wages being imputed by means of a two-step procedure \citep{CardEtAl2013}.\footnote{\citet{GanzerEtAl2020} provide a detailed description of the BHP-specific implementation of the two-step imputation procedure.
-In principle, however, the imputation is unlikely to have an influence on the minimum wage results since the censoring limit lies far above sectoral minimum wage levels.} For lack of data on hours worked, I restrict the analysis of earnings to regular full-time employees (who are supposed to work a similar number of hours).\footnote{In contrast, non-regular employment encompasses marginal part-time workers and apprentices.}\fnsep\footnote{For the years 2010 and 2014, the IEB contains information on individual working hours from the German Statutory Accident Insurance.
-I use these data to construct sector-specific Kaitz Indices in Table \ref{tab:B2}.} Moreover, the dataset offers information on establishment size and workforce composition, such as the number of workers by contract type or working time (full-time vs.\ part-time).\footnote{Unfortunately, the BHP data do not allow for identifying white-collar workers who are in some sectors not subject to the minimum wage regulation.} From each of these employment measures, I subtract the number of apprentices who are, in most sectors, exempt from the minimum wage.
-Based on detailed 5-digit industry codes, I select all establishment-year observations that refer to one of the sixteen minimum wage sectors between 1999 and 2017.
+I combine the resulting concentration indices with information from the Establishment History Panel (BHP) to study wage and employment effects by market form.
+The BHP is an annual panel dataset, which consolidates IEB notifications on workers' jobs at the firm level as of June 30 each year \citep{GanzerEtAl2020}.
+As a result, the BHP covers the universe of German firms with at least one employee subject to social security contributions.
+The dataset offers information on firm size and workforce composition, such as the number of regular full-time, regular part-time, and marginal part-time workers.
+After imputing right-censored wages using a two-step procedure \citep{CardEtAl2013}, the BHP provides averages of individual gross wages in each firm.
+For lack of information on individual hours worked, these averages refer to daily wages of regular full-time workers (who are supposed to work a similar number of hours).
+Based on detailed 5-digit industry codes, I select all firm-year observations that refer to one of the sixteen minimum wage sectors between 1999 and 2017.